POSTS TAGGED: ACTA

 Posted July 5, 2012 at 01:00 pm by FallenWriter

 For those of you who have been living under a rock, ACTA (the Anti-Counterfeiting Trade Agreement) was destroyed yesterday by the European Union’s Parliament by an overwhelming 478 to 39.
 Because of this, ACTA is now in the anti-democracy graveyard playing cards with its friends SOPA and PIPA.
 This is good news for the industrialized world, yet many don’t understand why.
 Allow me to explain.

 What is ACTA?

 The stated purpose of ACTA was simple: prevent copyright and patent infringing products from crossing borders and damaging legitimate businesses and industries.
 This included everything from prescription medication to pirated software.
-The agreement seemed like a great idea at the time it was announced and was lauded as being the next big step in curbing infringement.
+The agreement seemed like a great idea at the time i. . .
+READ ON »

 ACTA, Anti-Counterfeiting Trade Agreement, is another bill which tramples all over your civil liberties.
 The Internet is having a hard time fighting off bills that threaten creativity, like PIPA and SOPA, but now something far worse has come to play.